saadrehman171000/21F-9640_Web-Programming_University-Assessments/Assignments/Lab5Tasks/readme.md

 - **Files**: Task8.html

-**Lab5Tasks.pdf**: PDF file containing all the codes with their outputs for Lab 5 tasks.
+**pdf**: PDF file containing all the codes with their outputs for Lab 5 tasks.